 Grand Rapids, MI CPA Services Built Around Real Client Decisions

 Kurt Simmons CPA serves Grand Rapids, Michigan clients who need more than a generic tax return or a once-a-year accounting cleanup.
-The work is focused on tax strategy, audit and assurance, crypto and trader tax, real estate, CFO-level reporting, and owner-level decisions where the facts are too important for a commodity workflow.
+For manufacturers, healthcare groups, nonprofits, professional services firms, and real estate investors, the work usually centers on Michigan flow-through entity and payroll coordination, manufacturer, nonprofit, or healthcare reporting, and equipment, depreciation, and real estate planning, with tax strategy, audit and assurance, crypto and trader tax, real estate, CFO-level reporting, and owner-level decisions scoped from the same record set.

-This is a virtual-first CPA practice, so Grand Rapids clients work with us through secure document exchange, video meetings, e-signature, and a structured onboarding process.
-The page is here to help Grand Rapids residents and businesses decide whether our specialized model is a fit, not to imply a walk-in office in every city.
+This is a virtual-first CPA practice, so Grand Rapids clients use secure document exchange, video meetings, e-signature, and structured onboarding.
+That model fits this page because grand rapids engagements often involve michigan flow-through entity filings, manufacturing records, nonprofit reporting, payroll, and owner-level planning; it does not imply a walk-in office in every city.

 What Changes for Grand Rapids Clients